-Learners develop knowledge and understanding of how writers communicate for different audiences, purposes and contexts.
+In general, learners develop knowledge and understanding of how writers communicate for different audiences, purposes and contexts.

-Learners read a wide range of high-quality non-fiction texts drawn from the 19th and either the 20th or 21st century.
+Learners read a wide range of high-quality non-fiction texts drawn from the 19th and the 21st centuries.
 This may include essays, journalism (both printed and online), travel writing, speeches and biographical writing.
 Learners are required to read in different ways for different purposes.
 They read and analyse texts that are designed, for example, to persuade, inform, instruct or advise.
 They explore how effectively texts achieve their purposes by comparing and evaluating the usefulness, relevance and presentation of ideas and information.
 Learners engage with texts, developing independent viewpoints and recognising different interpretations.
 They develop knowledge and understanding of linguistic and literary terminology to support their analysis of texts.